 - Check out our Grill Maintenance for an in-depth review of what to check.

 - Pay special attention to grease buildup as that is the main culprit for running hotter than the set temperature.

 - Make sure the grease tray, heat baffle, grill grates and firepot are all undamaged and are placed correctly inside the grill.

 - General wear and tear, such as minor discoloring or warping are completely normal.

-- If you notice severe damage, such as rusted or burnt holes through the heat baffle or drip trays, contact Customer Service.
+- If you notice severe damage, such as rusted or burnt holes through the heat baffle or drip trays, contact Customer Support.

 - Before starting your grill, check that the firepot is empty.
 Excess pellets in the firepot during startup will cause a flare-up at the beginning of the cook.

 - A chimney with too large of a gap can allow too much airflow, causing the fire to burn too hot.

 - If your grill has a chimney, the space between the chimney and the chimney cap should be about 3/4 inch (2 cm) or the width of your thumb.